nomadj/IPFSTest/README.md

 # IPFSTest
 Testing the IPFSKit package.
 ## Getting Started
-Clone the repository.
+Clone this repository.
 `$ git clone https://github.com/nomadj/IPFSTest.git`

-Clone the IPFS package (anywhere outside of the project)
+Clone the IPFSKit repository.
 `$ git clone https://github.com/nomadj/IPFSKit.git`

 Change into the root of the project directory and open the project in XCode.
-`cd IPFSTest`
+`$ cd IPFSTest`
-`open -a xcode IPFSTest.xcodeproj`
+`$ open -a xcode IPFSTest.xcodeproj`

 Add a reference to the IPFS package.
 Click on the + and Add Local...